Programmatic Advertising

 What are the different monetization models offered by ad networks?

-There are 5 common monetization models offered by ad networks–CPM, CPC, CPA, CPI, and CPV.
+Ad networks offer five common monetization models: CPM, CPC, CPA, CPI, and CPV.
 Some ad networks employ revenue sharing or sponsorship models.

 How can I optimize ad performance within an ad network?